RobertTalbert/discretecs/MTH325-Fall2022/design-notes/DRAFT MTH 325 F22 syllabus.md

 I do not always respond to all messages immediately because I have to prioritize a number of tasks throughout the week that make demands on my time; and I do not leave my email open all day.

 I typically respond to email and Padlet posts once per day in the late afternoon.
 If you send a message on a weekday (Monday through Friday) before 4:00pm ET, it will get a same-day response.
 Messages sent after 4:00pm on Fridays or on the weekends will get a response no later than the following Monday afternoon.
 Please note: If you have a significant question over a weekend, your best bet is to post it to the course Padlet where it will be seen by the entire class, so you might get an answer before Monday.

+### Covid-19 and masking

+Throughout the semester, we will use the GVSU Alert Level recommendations found at the [Lakers Together website](https://www.gvsu.edu/lakerstogether/alert-levels-and-indicators-39.htm).
+It is expected we will start the semester at Alert Level 0, which for us means that **masks in class meetings and drop-in hours are optional**.
+If you decide masking is the appropriate action for your perceived level of risk, please wear one.
+If not, then please respect the actions and personal space of those who do mask.
+If you need a mask, you can drop into most campus offices and get one.
+(I have both surgical masks and a limited supply of N95 masks in my office; just ask if you need one.)

+Per recent CDC guidelines, we will not be engaging in social distancing or contact tracing.
+However, should you contract Covid-19, please stay home and participate remotely if you are able.
+In fact do this even if you just feel sick, and certainly participate remotely if you really are sick, Covid or otherwise.

 ### Special accommodations and basic needs